Large-scale Modeling of the Observed Power Spectrum Multipoles: Mapping

 To express the Cartesian observables in terms of the SFB basis, Ref.~\cite{18CastorinaWA} has shown that the PSM defined in Eq.~\eqref{eq:Pl_average} can be expressed as a double sum of the gSFB power spectra (with one of the radial orders in the radial function to be the same as the angular multipole $b=\ell$)

 This sum is weighted by the Wigner-3$j$ symbol, indicating the geometric coupling among the PSM multipole $L$ and the gSFB radial orders $a$ and $b$.
-This particular coupling coefficient is a direct result of the end-point LOS, and the geometric coupling will become significantly more complex for a generic LOS (see \cref{sec:other-LOS}).
+This particular coupling coefficient is a direct result of the end-point LOS, and the geometric coupling will become significantly more complex for a generic line of sight (see \cref{sec:other-LOS}).

 The Wigner-3$j$ symbol prescribes a triangle condition between $a, b$ and $L$, so for the commonly considered PSM with $L = 0$ to $4$, this sum is effectively reduced to only a few terms, making it computationally feasible.
-The above equation was employed in Ref.~\cite{24PSM_SFB} to exactly model the WA effects in the PSM.
+The above equation was employed in Ref.~\cite{24PSM_SFB} to exactly model the wide-angle effects in the PSM.
 We will provide a different formulation of the above mapping in terms of the derivatives of spherical Bessel functions in Appendix~\ref{sec:deriv-derivation}.

 In this work, we aim to build upon and improve Eq.~\eqref{eq:PSM-gSFB} by switching from the gSFB basis to the dSFB basis, which provides an exact decomposition of the field in a spherical shell.
 In comparison, the continuous wave number in the gSFB is redundant for observations of a finite volume.
 Having two spherical Bessel functions of different orders in the radial functions makes the gSFB basis overcomplete and complicates its numerical evaluation.
 It is also difficult to model the window convolution of the gSFB power spectrum under a generic, non-separable window.
 A separable window here refers to one whose angular and radial dependencies factorize, $W(\bx)=R(x)M(\hat{\bx})$, and the previous work of Ref.~\cite{24PSM_SFB} has only managed to incorporate such separable windows.
 As we shall see, the dSFB basis allows an exact modeling of window convolution and integral constraints under an arbitrary survey window function, enabling accurate modeling of Fourier-space clustering at the largest scales.